FancyGoldfish07/Fachschaft/README.md

     * The Ruby version is 2\.2\.4
     * The Rails version is 4\.2\.5\.1

 ##### Local set-up

 * To make sure this application works properly please check the versions of ruby and rails you have installed.
   They should not be older than the specified versions above.
 * You also have to make sure you have installed a version of the postresql-server on your machine.
 * After you have checked the versions etc. and maybe updated to this versions you can begin by cloning or downloading this repository.
 * When you have the repository on your local machine you need to navigate into the applications root directory.
 * The next step is to create and prepare the database.
 You can do so by running the following commands:

+        rake db:create
+        rake db:migrate
+        rake db:seed